Canopy Conservation Trust

 The Canopy Conservation Trust is a charitable trust and a joint initiative between Rotorua Canopy Tours and the Department of Conservation.
 Together we’ll continue to eradicate pests from this slice of pristine forest and help restore the natural eco-system to its former glory.

-Canopy conservation timeline
+Canopy conservation project timeline

 2012: How it all began